If you’re thinking about pursuing a healthcare job, you may be considering medical assisting or medical coding and billing.

 Medical coders spend long hours sitting and working at a computer.
 They have to pay close attention to detail since many procedures are similar to each other but must be billed differently.
 They always need to be on the lookout for errors and sometimes have to report fraudulent or unfair payments.

-Key Similarities Between Medical Assisting & Medical Coding/Billing
+What are Similarities Between Medical Assisting & Medical Coding/Billing?

 While they are not the same, medical assistants and medical coders do share some similarities: